dartmouth-cs52/dartmouth-cs52.github.io/workshops/websockets/index.md

 ## Let's Start

 🚀 Clone your **HW3p2**.
-You should know the drill by now, create a new branch of `git checkbout -b ws` or create a new repository.
+You should know the drill by now, create a new branch of `git checkout -b ws` or create a new repository.
 Your choice, but I do strongly recommend getting all your repos organized and named correctly. 😎  We'll need to refactor this very slightly to not use firebase but use our new backend instead.

 🚀 Clone [express-babel-starter](https://github.com/dartmouth-cs52/express-babel-starter) for our new server component.
 When you clone remember you can rename the directory: so `git clone https://github.com/dartmouth-cs52/express-babel-starter.git notes-websocket-server`  would checkout the starter into a differently named directory.